algorandfoundation/specs/dev/ledger.md

 If the sum of the fees paid by the transactions in a transaction group is less than $f_{\min}$ times the number of transactions in the group, then the block is invalid.
 There are two exceptions.
-State proof transactions require no fee, and Heartbeat transaction require no fee if they have a zero "Group" field, and the _heartbeat address_ was challenged between 100 and 200 rounds ago, and has not proposed or heartbeat since that challenge.
+State proof transactions require no fee, and Heartbeat transactions require no fee if they have a zero "Group" field, and the _heartbeat address_ was challenged between 100 and 200 rounds ago, and has not proposed or heartbeat since that challenge.
 Further explanation of this rule is